 In this school any individual can contact the Designated Safeguarding Lead (DSL) or the Deputy (DDSL) if they have concerns about a young person.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2022.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.

 1.6.2 Designated Safeguarding Lead